twplatformlabs/circleci-remote-docker/README.md

 	sudo ln -s /usr/local/bin/node /usr/local/bin/nodejs
 ```

-The tag `2021.08` indicates that the version of the base image used will be the August 2021 release.
+The tag `2025.01` indicates that the version of the base image used will be the January 2025 release.
 See how tags work below for more information.

 ## What is Included in the Image